ingvilow/BarcodeScanner/README.md

-# BarcodeScanner
+# BarcodeScanner with some addons (until I will get bored)
-Just simple and vanilla app with barcode scanner tech based on Zxing open-source
+1. Added funtionality to read all type barcode scanner  based on Zxing open-source
+2. Added functionality to take and save photo to device's gallery